Integrated Neurology Services

-If you experience depression that doesn’t respond well to medications or psychotherapy, the board-certified neurologists at Integrated Neurology Services in Alexandria, Virginia, offer another solution.
+If you experience depression that doesn’t respond well to medications or psychotherapy, the board-certified neurologists at Integrated Neurology Services, with locations across Northern Virginia in Alexandria, Falls Church, and Lorton, also serving the Vienna, VA, community, offer another solution.
 They use transcranial magnetic stimulation (TMS) to diminish depression symptoms and enhance your quality of life.
-Call the office to schedule an evaluation, or use the online booking tab today.
+Call the office nearest you to schedule an evaluation, or use the online booking tab today.

 TMS is a noninvasive treatment for depression that uses magnetic fields to stimulate nerves in the brain, easing continuous sadness and other troublesome symptoms.
 If traditional depression treatments like medicine and counseling haven’t worked, your Integrated Neurology Services specialist may recommend TMS for symptom relief.